Dr Ruth Machen

 - Email: firstname.lastname@example.org

-Before returning to academia, Ruth spent seven years working in climate change and renewable energy policy in Northumberland – leading climate change and renewable energy policy in local government and Northumberland Strategic Partnership.
+Before returning to academia in 2011, Ruth spent seven years working in climate change and renewable energy policy in Northumberland – leading the environmental policy work of Northumberland Strategic Partnership.

 Work on Research Impact

-Research undertaken for my doctoral thesis examined climate science-policy boundary work in Scotland - specifically the way in which performing science-policy boundary work through the language of 'translation' shapes particular types of knowledge and forms of policy response.
+Research undertaken for my doctoral thesis examined knowledge politics during climate science-policy boundary work in Scotland.
+Here I was specifically interested in questions of values and legitimacy and developed a critique of the way that focus on knowledge translation shapes particular types of knowledge and forms of policy response.

 Level 1: Geographies of Crisis; Environment and Society; Integrated Geographical Research Methods